nnirror/facet/README.md

 ```
 ---
 #### **spiral** ( _length_, _degrees_ = 360/length, _angle_phase_offset_ = 0 )
-- generates a spiral of length `length` of continually ascending values in a circular loop between 0 and 1, where each value is `degrees` away from the previous value. `degrees` can be any number between 0 and 360.
+- generates a spiral of length `length` of continually ascending values in a circular loop between 0 and 1, where each value is `degrees` away from the previous value. `degrees` can be any number or FacetPattern with values expected between 0 and 360.
 By default `degrees` is set to `360/length` which produces an output pattern similar to branching leaves, where each value is as far away as possible from the previous value.
 - The `angle_phase_offset` argument changes where the sequence starts.
 At its default value of 0, the first value will be 0.
 You can supply any float between 0 and 1, and the sequence will begin at that value instead.
 - output range is from 0 - 1.
 ```javascript